heinerlehr/raggae/README.md

 # RAGGAE

 RAGGAE is a Python-based project designed to facilitate the storage, retrieval, and summarization of documents using advanced language models and vector stores.
 The project leverages various libraries and tools to process and manage documents efficiently.
+**NOTE:** This is an academic exercise and provides some skeleton code for a RAG system.

 ## Features